ethersync/ethersync/book/src/editor-plugin-dev-guide.md

     A complex text manipulation, similar to LSP's [`TextEdit[]`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textEditArray).
 Like in LSP, **all ranges refer to the starting content**, and must never overlap, see the linked LSP documentation.

-- `RevisionedDelta: {delta: Delta, revision: number}`

-    This attaches a revision number to a delta.
-The semantics are that the delta *applies to* (is intended for) that specified revision.

 ### Messages sent by the editor to the daemon

 These should be sent as JSON-RPC requests, so that the daemon can send back errors.